heslabs/edubotqa/FAQ/readme.md

 * Q: Does it support multimodal model such as LLaVA (Large Language and Vision Assistant)?
 * Q: Can the Chatbot recognize the information in the table? such as in Arm Academic Access Daatsheet?
 * Q: Does the custom Bot include the features of Foundation model?
+* Q: How to train the Bot with staged process?
+Uploading the data into existing custom Bot

 ---